naenumtou/dataScienceLab/README.md

 * `RFMAnalysis.ipynb`: The customer segmentation with RFM Analysis

 ## Natural language processing (NLP)
+* `twitterIO.ipynb`: The TwitterIO data analytics to find inside topic of fake accounts by Information Operation (IO)
 * `twitterIOLSA.ipynb`: The topic modelling of TwitterIO Dataset using LSA Model

 ## Model (Others)